 Surprisingly, MeisterTask offers unlimited projects to unlimited users, with only a simple package of $7.50 per month per member for upgraded features such as workflow automation and unlimited integrations into many compatible apps (the basic version only offers integration with two), apps such as Dropbox, GitHub and Zendesk.

 Why not give MeisterTask a look?
-You never know if it’ll fulfill your project management app needs without giving it a go first.
+You never know if it’ll fulfil your project management app needs without giving it a go first.

 Say you’re not a fan of the old tried and true kanban boards approach to project management.
 Say you prefer classic task lists, or maybe even Gantt charts?